CreateJS/sandbox/BitmapText/README.md

 All code is copyright 2013 gskinner.com, inc. and is free to use, copy, and modify under the MIT license.

-Check out the CreateJS blog for updates (blog.createjs.com).
+Check out the (CreateJS Blog)[http://blog.createjs.com] for updates.